matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 ## 🚨🚨🚨 Important 🚨🚨🚨

-**MFractor has removed all Xamarin.Forms user interfaces as of October 2018.**
+MFractor has removed all Xamarin.Forms user interfaces as of October 2018.

-**Unfortunately, using Xamarin.Forms inside Visual Studio Mac caused instability in both MFractor and Visual Studio Mac itself.**
+Unfortunately, using Xamarin.Forms inside Visual Studio Mac caused instability in both MFractor and Visual Studio Mac itself.

-**In the end, we decided that this technique was not commercially viable.**

-**If you choose to use Xamarin.Forms to build UIs, proceed with caution.**
+In the end, we decided that this technique was not commercially viable.
+If you choose to use Xamarin.Forms to build UIs, proceed with caution.

+At MFractor, we recommend using [XWT](https://github.com/mono/xwt) to build user interfaces for Visual Studio Mac.

+**If you would like guidance on this, please email matthew@mfractor.com.
+We provide consulting services to assist the development of Visaul Studio Mac extensions and would be happy to help.**

 ## Introduction